Russia set to be excluded from SWIFT network

 "We are engaging with European authorities to understand the details of the entities that will be subject to the new measures and we are preparing to comply upon legal instruction," SWIFT said in a statement, as cited by Reuters.

 It is not yet clear which banks will be cut off from SWIFT.
-The

 "The devil will be in the details," said Edward Fishman, an expert on economic sanctions at the Eurasia Centre of the Atlantic Council think-tank.
-Since the invasion on February 24, the banks targeted by sanctions were those financing the Russian military (Promsvyazbank, Sovcombank, Rossiya, and others) as well as Russia's two largest state-controlled banks.
+Since the invasion on February 24, the banks targeted by sanctions were those financing the Russian military (Promsvyazbank, Sovcombank, Rossiya and others), as well as Russia's two largest state-controlled banks.
 VTB and Sberbank.
 VTB was put on the Specially Designated Nationals and Blocked Persons (SDN) list of the US Department of the Treasury, which Moody's Investors Service previously saw as even more harmful than SWIFT exclusion.
 Moody's has put Russia's ratings under review for downgrade, while Standard & Poor's has already cut Russia's sovereign ratings to junk.
 It took Russia four years to recover its investment grade status after the annexation of Crimea in 2014.
-But exclusion from SWIFT could be a point of economic no-return, with the sanction previosuly only being used against Iran in 2012 and North Korea in 2017.
+But exclusion from SWIFT could be a point of economic no-return, with the sanction previously only being used against Iran in 2012 and North Korea in 2017.

 "The devil will be in the details," said Edward Fishman, an expert on economic sanctions at the Eurasia Centre of the Atlantic Council think-tank.

-Since the invasion on February 24, the banks targeted by sanctions were those financing the Russian military (Promsvyazbank, Sovcombank, Rossiya, and others) as well as Russia's two largest state-controlled banks.
+Since the invasion on February 24, the banks targeted by sanctions were those financing the Russian military (Promsvyazbank, Sovcombank, Rossiya and others), as well as Russia's two largest state-controlled banks.
 VTB and Sberbank.

 VTB was put on the Specially Designated Nationals and Blocked Persons (SDN) list of the US Department of the Treasury, which Moody's Investors Service previously saw as even more harmful than SWIFT exclusion.
 Moody's has put Russia's ratings under review for downgrade, while Standard & Poor's has already cut Russia's sovereign ratings to junk.

 It took Russia four years to recover its investment grade status after the annexation of Crimea in 2014.
-But exclusion from SWIFT could be a point of economic no-return, with the sanction previosuly only being used against Iran in 2012 and North Korea in 2017.
+But exclusion from SWIFT could be a point of economic no-return, with the sanction previously only being used against Iran in 2012 and North Korea in 2017.